Tabriz12/CLIP-Model/README.md

 # CLIP-Model
-Simple implementation of CLIP model
+Implementation of CLIP model using PyTorch & Transformers